 Conclusion

-EHR software development works best when you treat it as a clinical workflow and risk-management program, not a typical software build.
-The highest-impact teams start by mapping a few high-volume workflows, validating them with clinicians, and designing interoperability (HL7 FHIR), security, and auditability from day one.
+EHR software development and EMR software development work best when you treat them as clinical workflow and risk-management programs, not typical software builds.
+The highest-impact teams start by mapping a few high-volume workflows, validating them with clinicians, and designing interoperability(HL7 FHIR), security, and auditability from day one.

 FAQ